Oil Pump FAQ

 Q: For race engines, should the pump be re-examined during tear downs?

 A: It would be advisable ESPECIALLY if the teardown is for a failure and not a routine service.
 Re-inspection of pumps being used in race engines is routine for us.
-The service charge is for this is minimal.
+The service charge for this is minimal, depending on model

 Q: What improvement can I expect?

-A: Test consistently showed flow increases above 20%.
+A: Tests consistently showed flow increases above 20%.
 With a cold engine it is common to see the oil pressure above the bypass valve value at IDLE (60-80 lbs).
-With the engine at operating temperature, the oil pressure will typically be above the bypass valve value on a 6000 rpm rev. Of course, clearances inside of the engine affect the oil pressure as well as piston cooling jets, 3.2 liter chain tensioners, etc.
+With the engine at operating temperature, the oil pressure will typically be above the bypass valve value on a 4000 RPMs.
+Of course, clearances inside of the engine affect the oil pressure as well as piston cooling jets, 3.2 liter chain tensioners, etc.

 Q: Can I just install a 964 pump or a Turbo pump as opposed to using a ported and polished pump.